InternetMeasurements/measure-x/docs/INSTALLATION.md

 python3 -m pip install -r measure-x/requirements.txt
 ````

+The results of network measurements are stored on MongoDB.
+We suppose MongoDB is installed on your PC/Mac.

 Install MongoDB locally.
 For MacOS, you can use the following commands:
 ```
 brew tap mongodb/brew